giselehbm/LCI_Workshop_2023/README.md

 * Go to "Process->Subtract Background..."
 * Choose the radius of the rolling ball algorithm and press OK

-Repeat these steps for tthe files in the **stitched** folder.
+Repeat these steps for the files in the **"stitched"** folder.
 You can also try to correct individual tiles ("tiles" folder).
 Try different values of the radius parameter.

 :bulb: What happens as the size of radius increases?